skeu-os/euangelion/CONTRIBUTING.md

-# 🤝 Contributing to Gospel Walkthrough
+# 🤝 Contributing to Euangelion

 Thank you for your interest in contributing to the Gospel Walkthrough project!
 This project aims to help people understand and believe the gospel through interactive activities, and your contributions can make a real difference.